turingschool/backend-curriculum-site/module1/lessons/productive_struggle.md

 ### Identifying Productive Struggle

-With a small group, create a chart listing out behaviors that indicate when you are in productive struggle, and when you are in unproductive struggle.
-Take 10 minutes to just list the behaviors for each form of struggle - we'll work on strategies for avoiding unproductive struggle next.
+With your breakout group, the tallest person will share their screen and take notes as you brainstorm.
+Create a chart listing out behaviors that indicate when you are in productive struggle, and when you are in unproductive struggle.
+Take 8 minutes to just list the behaviors for each form of struggle - we’ll work on strategies for avoiding unproductive struggle next.

-Once you have your list, take another 15 minutes to brainstorm ways to avoid unproductive struggle, and ways to move from unproductive to productive struggle.
+Once you have your list, take another 8 minutes to brainstorm ways to avoid unproductive struggle, and ways to move from unproductive to productive struggle.
 Create a separate chart listing out these strategies.

 ## Strategies for Breaking out of Unproductive Struggle